danielgaskell/scc/doc/syscalls.md

 ## Memory management

 Applications are able to address more that 64KB of memory by reserving additional blocks of banked memory.
 These blocks cannot be addressed directly using C pointers and variables, but we can read/write/copy data to them using system functions.

+In addition to `symbos.h`, these functions can be found in `symbos/memory.h`.

 ### Mem_Reserve()